- •Video editing guide for beginners

 Well, we often encounter this problem when transferring video between different devices because of the resolution.
 To upload high resolution video to your mobile devices, you may need to reduce video resolution, since these devices often support only specific resolutions.
 Sometimes, however, you may need to increase the resolution when burning a low-resolution video to DVD, because the DVD standard requires video to have a resolution of not less than 720×480.

-Wondershare Filmora (originally Wondershare Video Editor)is the powerful yet easy-to-use video editing software that lets you change video resolution without any hassle.
+Wondershare Filmora9 (Latest version 9)is the powerful yet easy-to-use video editing software that lets you change video resolution without any hassle.
 It supports the most popular video formats and offers ready-made presets for even the newest mobile devices such as iPhone 5, iPad 4, Xbox, ect.
 Check out this step-by-step guide to learn how to solve video resolution not support problem.

 1. Import your video

-Install and run Wondershare Filmora (originally Wondershare Video Editor).
+Install and run Wondershare Filmora.
 Then click “Import” and select the file from the selection window.
 You can also directly drag and drop the file to the program.

 2. Choose the file